Athassel Priory

 Safety note: The OPW advises that the site is not liable for any injuries; visitors should watch their step, especially near the put‑log holes and the old burial ground.

-Nearby attractions: While in the area, consider visiting other Tipperary monastic sites such as St Dominick’s Abbey, Hore Abbey in Cahir, or the famous Holycross Abbey, all within a short drive.
+Nearby attractions: While in the area, consider visiting other Tipperary monastic sites such as St Dominick’s Abbey, Hore Abbey in Cahir, or the famous Holycross Abbey.
+The historic town of Cashel, the Rock of Cashel, and Cahir Castle are also within a short drive.

 ItemDetails